July 12, 2022

 When you’ve cut the price of your product or service by ~25% to get a lump-sum payment, you’re no longer charging the full monthly rate—which, of course, means you’re also not bringing in what should be the full annual rate.
 That also means you can’t recognize the full contract value on your financial statements, and your top-line and other numbers could take a hit.

 If you don’t offer those annual discounts, you may be able to recognize the full contract value on financial statements.
 This can help you maintain your top-line revenue and valuation, as well as profit margins and the lifetime value of your customers (aka customer LTV, customer lifetime value, or CLV) .
-All of this can support the financial health of your business—which can mean better terms sheets when raising equity or other capital, and a higher trading limit on Pipe.
+All of this can support the financial health of your business—which can mean better term sheets when raising equity or other capital, and a higher trading limit on Pipe.

 Annual discounts can degrade customer value—and the perceived value of your offering